evanwill/refine-lessons/openrefine-urls.md

 The `forEach()` expression asks for an array, a variable name, and a function applied to the variable.
 Create new column named *text* from the *parse* column, and type `forEach(value.split("<br />"),lines,lines.trim())` in the expression box.
-Look closely at the components:
+Look closely at the parameters of this `forEach()`:

 - Array: `value.split("<br />")` creates an array from the string value in each cell.
 - Variable: each item in the array is then represented as the variable `lines` (it could be anything, `v` is often used).
-- Function: each item is then evaluated separately with the specified expression, `lines.trim()`.
+- Function: each item is then evaluated separately with the specified expression.
+In this case, `lines.trim()` cleans the white space from each sonnet line in the array.

-The results of each separate function is returned as a new array.
+The result of each separate function is returned as a new array.
-Thus, the expression above will trim the individual line in each cell of the *parse* column.
-Because the result is a new array, additional functions can be applied to the end of `forEach()`, such as slice and join.
+Thus, additional array functions can be applied to the end of `forEach()`, such as slice and join.
 The final expression to extract and clean the full sonnet text is:

 ```